-Marriage patterns in Chipping Campden in C18 & C19
+Marriage Patterns in Chipping Campden in C18 & C19

-Nick Woodward, a new member of the History Society, has used his considerable knowledge and experience as an Economic and Social History lecturer to examine some of the parish records that we have been transcribing over the years.
+Nick Woodward, a member of the History Society, has used his considerable knowledge and experience as an Economic and Social History lecturer to examine some of the parish records that we have been transcribing over the years.

 In a fascinating analysis of marriages he concludes that in the eighteenth and nineteenth centuries ‘there is plenty of evidence that Chipping Campden was a corn-producing parish.’
 He examines why the parish failed to grow over the industrial revolution period and the impact of the decline of the silk and cottage industries.